AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 <b>For the user of \alox, the benefits of this approach towards external configuration data are:</b>

-- \alox does not impose new requirements to module \alib_config_nl.
+- \alox does not impose new requirements to module \alib_variables_nl.
 In respect to the configuration sources installed, everything remains untouched.
-- \alib Because all variables are using \ref alib_config_declaration_decl_resourced "resourced declarations", a user of the library may modify variables in the following ways:
+- \alib Because all variables are using \ref alib_variables_declaration_decl_resourced "resourced declarations", a user of the library may modify variables in the following ways:
   - Variable names can be changed
   - Category names can be changed: either for a subset of the variables or for all.